dama-lab/multi-atlas-segmentation/README.md

 **Usage**

 There is only one main script: *MultiAtlasSegmentation*.
-To use the script, simply type `source MultiAtlasSegmentation` to load all corresponding functions.
+To use the script, simply type `source MASHelperFunctions.sh` to load all corresponding functions.

 To get help for each function, type `function_name -h`.
 For example: `mas_mapping -h`